-Between 1887 and 1934, the federal policy towards Indian people was shaped by two efforts: 1) take Indian Lands for settlement by whites and 2) take Indians, specifically children, and assimilate them into white society.
-As a result, the General Allotment Act (commonly referred to as the Dawes Act) was passed.
+Between 1887 and 1934, the federal policy towards Indian people was shaped by two efforts: 1) take Indian Lands for settlement by whites and 2) take Indians, specifically children, and assimilate them into white society.4 As a result, the General Allotment Act (commonly referred to as the Dawes Act) was passed.
 The overall goal of the Dawes Act was "to extinguish tribal sovereignty, erase reservation boundaries, and force the assimilation of

-&lt;sup>1 Safe Housing Partnerships, The Intersection of Domestic Violence and Homelessness (July 21, 2019), available at https://safehousingpartnerships.org/sites/default/files/2017-05/SHP-Homelessness%20and%20DV%20Inforgraphic\1.pdf
+1 Safe Housing Partnerships, The Intersection of Domestic Violence and Homelessness (July 21, 2019), available at https://safehousingpartnerships.org/sites/default/files/2017-05/SHP-Homeless-ness%20and%20DV%20Inforgraphic_1.pdf

-&lt;sup>2,3,4 Pevar, S.L.
+^{2, 3, 4} Pevar, S.L.
 (2012).
 The Rights of Indians and Tribes.
 Oxford, NY: Oxford University Press.

-Indians into society at large."
-In accordance with the Act the President was authorized to divide "communally held tribal lands into separate parcels ('allotments')."
-Tribal members were assigned an allotment and a trust was supposed to ensue after a set period of time.
-The remaining tribal land was sold to non-Indian farmers.
-The idea was to satisfy the goals of non-Indian settlers while making Indians white (and thereby eliminating Indian poverty), simply by having them live in close proximity to one another.
-The act was successful at taking tribal communal land and transferring it to white colonizers for individual consumption, but it was not at all successful in eliminating Indian Impoverishment, which occurred as a direct result of the policy and treatment of Al/AN people since the first contact between Indians and non-Indians occurred.
-First, Indians had no desire to become white because they were already Indians.
+Indians into society at large."5 In accordance with the Act the President was authorized to divide "communally held tribal lands into separate parcels ('allotments')."6 Tribal members were assigned an allotment and a trust was supposed to ensue after a set period of time.7 The remaining tribal land was sold to non-Indian farmers.8 The idea was to satisfy the goals of non-Indian settlers while making Indians white (and thereby eliminating Indian poverty), simply by having them live in close proximity to one another.9 The act was successful at taking tribal communal land and transferring it to white colonizers for individual consumption, but it was not at all successful in eliminating Indian Impoverishment, which occurred as a direct result of the policy and treatment of AI/AN people since the first contact between Indians and non-Indians occurred.10 First, Indians had no desire to become white because they were already Indians.
 Second, the allotments they received, upon which they were to farm and ranch, were not suitable for agriculture.
 Due to impoverishment, many Indians were forced to sell their allotments to white colonizers or they lost the land to foreclosures.

-Of the nearly 150 million acres of land that tribes owned in 1887, by the time the Dawes Act was repealed in 1934, less than 50 million acres remained.
+Of the nearly 150 million acres of land that tribes owned in 1887, by the time the Dawes Act was repealed in 1934, less than 50 million acres remained."
 My own ancestors lost an 80 acre allotment of land in the Upper Peninsula of Michigan on the East side of Monocle Lake.
-It is now part of the Higwatha National Forest.
+It is now part of the Hiawatha National Forest.

-Thus, the housing crisis in Indian country has to be viewed first as a historical injustice, one that has been utilized as a tool in the ongoing genocide of Indigenous populations.
-The same is true for the high incidence of gender-based violence in Al/AN populations.
-The housing crisis and the high rates of violence, lack of adequate resources and criminal justice
+Thus, the housing crisis in Indian

+country has to be viewed first as a historical injustice, one that has been utilized as a tool in the ongoing genocide of Indigenous populations.
+The same is true for the high incidence of gender-based violence in Al/ AN populations.
+The housing crisis and the high rates of violence, lack of adequate resources and criminal justice response to that violence in Indian country and in communities where AI/AN people reside outside of Indian country, cannot be viewed as randomized or even consequential occurrences, but rather as manifestations of a larger goal: the eradication of Indigenous people from their lands.

-&lt;sup>5 County of Yakima v.
+5 County of Yakima v.
 Confederated Tribes and Bands of Yakima Indian Nation, 502 U.S. 251, 254 (1992).

-6,7,8,9,10,11 Pevar, S.L.
+^{6,7,8,9,10,11} Pevar, S.L.
 (2012).
 The Rights of Indians and Tribes.
 Oxford, NY: Oxford University Press.

-&lt;sup>7 Pevar, S.L.
+7 Pevar, S.L.
 (2012).
 The Rights of Indians and Tribes.
 Oxford, NY: Oxford University Press.